-Cat Ate Aluminum Foil: Here’s What To Do!
+When Your Cat Ate Aluminum Foil: What You Need to Know

 Cat Ate Aluminum Foil

-What to do if your cat eats aluminum
+What to do if your cat ate aluminum foil

 Aside from that, the aluminum foil’s edges can scratch your cat’s throat or digestive tract.
 This can lead to internal bleeding and punctures requiring immediate veterinary care.

-But if your kitty only nipped a tiny bit of foil, it’s usually not a cause for concern.
+If your kitty only ingested a tiny bit of foil, it’s usually not a cause for concern.
 Most cats will pass little bits of aluminum through their stool without medical intervention.

-Regardless if my cat didn’t eat any aluminum foil, the ingestion of garlic is enough reason for an emergency vet call.
+Make sure you check what else your cat ate along with the aluminum foil.
+For example, if your cat ate garlic or onion wrapped in aluminum foil, the ingestion of garlic is enough reason for an emergency vet call.
 It’s because garlic and onion are highly toxic to pets like cats and dogs.
+Any food ingested that is toxic should be monitored and treated quickly.

 Does aluminum foil bother cats?